Reserve Bank of India

 8. Transactions by non-residents for purposes other than hedging interest rate risk –

-(a) Non-residents, other than individuals, may undertake Overnight Indexed Swaps (OIS) transactions for purposes other than hedging interest rate risk in terms of the following arrangements:
+(a) Non-residents, other than individuals, may undertake Overnight Indexed Swaps (OIS) transactions, excluding transactions in FCS-OIS, for purposes other than hedging interest rate risk in terms of the following arrangements:

 i.
 These transactions may be undertaken directly with a market-maker in India, or by way of a ‘back-to-back’ arrangement through a foreign branch/parent/group entity (foreign counterpart) of the market-maker.